F462/OpenHikingMap/readme.md

 This can be done by several methods, including [download servers][6] or direct download from the [OSM page][7].

 ## Rendering the map
-Build the TYP file from `hiking_typdef.txt` with [mkgmap][4] by using (expecting the parent directory as working directory):
+Build the TYP file from `OpenHikingMap.txt` with [mkgmap][4] by using (expecting the parent directory as working directory):

-	mkgmap hiking_typdef.txt
+	mkgmap OpenHikingMap.txt

 Then build the map file using mkgmap:

-	mkgmap -c OpenHikingMap/arguments --style-file=OpenHikingMap hiking_typdef.typ all/osm/data/*.osm
+	mkgmap -c OpenHikingMap/arguments --style-file=OpenHikingMap OpenHikingMap.typ all/osm/data/*.osm

 For large areas you'll need to use a splitter.